Updated:

 Chapter Three – Humour and its Role in Psychological Wellbeing

-Humour as a coping mechanism for stress
+Humor as a coping mechanism for stress

-Humour as a coping mechanism for depression and anxiety
+Humor as a coping mechanism for depression and anxiety

 Moreover, Yim (2016) spoke of today’s increased stress levels induced by tougher competition and socioeconomic stressors.
 The author insists that such stress is detrimental to one’s mental health, leading to depression and lower living standards while simultaneously impacting one’s self-esteem (Yim, 2016).
 Further, in episodes of endogenous depression, he states how laughter can positively alter dopamine and serotonin levels in the brain.
-This has noteworthy implications for the biological origins of depression where ‘neurotransmitters in the brain, such as norepinephrine, dopamine, and serotonin’ are impaired.
+This has noteworthy implications for the biological origins of depression, where ‘neurotransmitters in the brain, such as norepinephrine, dopamine, and serotonin’ are impaired.
 In other words, ‘there is something wrong in the mood control circuit of the brain’ (Yim, 2016, p.247).

-Adaptive and maladaptive humour styles
+Adaptive and maladaptive humor styles

 Conclusion